brainfucksec/neovim-lua/README.md

 JavaScript/TypeScript - [tsserver](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#tsserver)

 See: [nvim-lspconfig #doc/server_configurations.md](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md)

-### Health checks:
+---

+## Configuration check

-- Open nvim and run command `checkhealth`, you should not see any error in the output (except for the one related to the Python 2 interpreter):
+- Open nvim and run command `checkhealth`, you should not see any error in the output (except for the one related to the Python 2 interpreter if don't have it):

 ```vim
 :checkhealth